 Textile exporters have addressed their problems to the parliamentary panel and said that after the implementation of GST there may be a decline in garment shipments in India and also there is a chance of job losses.

 The Apparel Export Promotion Council (AEPC) communicated through the presentation to Rajya Sabha Standing Committee on Commerce chaired by Naresh Gujaral.

 Ashok Rajani, Chairman of AEPC said, “The positive impact of GST is yet to be felt by garment industry where input costs have not come down.
 The overall effect of GST on apparel exporters, especially small and medium exporters, is burdensome on exporters stressful due to the substantial increase of working capital and higher transaction cost.”
 By adding that, “It has not only impacted the production of apparel adversely but has also led to pressure on margins for exporters due to lowering of drawback rates.”

-The Council informed to the Parliament Panel in such prevailing circumstances there might be a chance of the reduction in exports in the coming future.
+The Council information to the Parliament Panel in such prevailing circumstances there might be a chance of the reduction in exports in the coming future.
 The Global garment industry is very competitive so it’s difficult for the Indian industry to compete with them.

 Ravi Poddar, Director of Rajasthan Garments Exports Association, said that the exports of readymade garment, which was worth 9110 crores in October 2010, has declined by about 40 percent.
 According to October 2017 report, the garments export stand at Rs.
 5398 crores now.
 This was mainly due to cut in duty drawbacks after GST implementation.